Ixrec/Archipelago/docs/adding games.md

   your items can be received **any** number of times.
 * Admins and players may use server commands to create items without a player or location attributed to them.
 The client must be able to handle these items.
-* It must keep an index for items received in order to resync.
-The ItemsReceived Packets are a single list with a guaranteed order.
 * It must be able to receive items that were sent to the player while they were not connected to the server.
+* It must not "duplicate" any of the received items after disconnecting and reconnecting.
+For many games, that means the client must locally save the "last item received index".
+  * The ItemsReceived Packets are a single list with a guaranteed order, so saving a single index is sufficient to distinguish new items from already received items.

 ### Encouraged Features